 The Tuple Mover is preconfigured to handle typical workloads.
-However, some situations might require you to adjust Tuple Mover behavior.
+However, some situations can require you to adjust Tuple Mover behavior.
 You can do so in various ways:

-PLANNEDCONCURRENCY must be proportional to the size of RAM, the CPU, and the storage subsystem.
-Depending on the storage type, increasing
+PLANNEDCONCURRENCY must be proportional to the size of the RAM, the CPU, and the storage subsystem.
+Depending on the storage type, if you increase

-PLANNEDCONCURRENCY for the Tuple Mover threads might create a storage I/O bottleneck.
+PLANNEDCONCURRENCY for the Tuple Mover threads, you might create a storage I/O bottleneck.
 Monitor the storage subsystem; if it becomes saturated with long I/O queues, more than two I/O queues, and long latency in read and write, adjust the

 PLANNEDCONCURRENCY parameter to keep the storage subsystem resources below saturation level.
-You might also need to:
+In addition, you might need to:

 - Partition storage data files